 A discussion was held over the principle of the policy.
 Councillor Louise Brown suggested that the £250k allocated for the proposed policy would be better spent on recruiting more foster carers rather than extending existing carer's homes.
-She asserted that there only seemed to be a utility for providing a loan/grant for those carers who would be caring for children with special needs.
 Councillor Brown also outlined a number of areas in which she felt the policy lacked the requisite legal detail.